json-schema-org/community/docs/blog-guidelines.md

 ## JSON Schema Blog Overview ##

-The JSON Schema blog serves as a channel for project maintainers and contributors, implementation maintainers, and JSON Schema Champions to share content with the JSON Schema Community.
+The JSON Schema blog serves as a channel for JSON Schema maintainers and contributors, implementation maintainers, and [Community Champions](#note-on-json-champions) to share content with the JSON Schema Community.

 The content on our blog consists of:
 * Use cases and success stories